ajdershem/spacestuff/README.md

 # Space Stuff

 - [ ] Who is currently in space(via API)
-- [ ] Displays a nice looking webpace with the people currently in space
+- [ ] Displays a nice looking webpage with the people currently in space
-- [ ] ISS lcoation and show on map
+- [ ] ISS location and show on map
 - [ ] Use the clients location to say when the ISS will pass over next.

 We will leverage the following technology